Stop using that light tension!

 This isn't bad advice, however, it's natural for us to infer that because we were told to use light tension, that we shouldn't use heavy tension – thus a bias was born.
 A bias that we are going to crush right now.

-See the truth is there is an entire spectrum of tension at our disposal ranging between the “lightest tension possible” and “heaviest tension possible.”
+See the truth is there is an entire spectrum of tension at our disposal ranging between the "lightest tension possible" and the "heaviest tension possible."